Skip to Content

 You get an awesome view of the Remarkables mountain range from Queenstown Hill!

-Besides the Basket of Dreams, from the top of Queenstown Hill, you’ll have views of Lake Wakatipu, Cecil’s Peak, the Remarkables, Bob’s Peak and the gondola, and of course, Queenstown itself!
+Besides the Basket of Dreams, from the top you’ll have views of Lake Wakatipu, Cecil’s Peak, the Remarkables, Bob’s Peak and the gondola, and of course, Queenstown itself!
 This is the time to take pictures and relax.
 I often pack snacks or a picnic to enjoy at the top.
 If you want to be really fancy, bring a thermos of hot chocolate or coffee to enjoy on a colder day.

 The hike back down is on the same trail as the way up.
-Since it’s all downhill, it’ll be much quicker and you’ll likely be down in about 30 minutes or so.
+Since it’s all downhill, it’ll be much quicker, and you’ll likely be down in about 30 minutes or so.

 Hiking Queenstown Hill at Sunrise or Sunset